5 Emerging Priorities of Successful Sales Leadership

-“Only 29% of millennials are emotionally and behaviorally invested in their job,” the study found.
-In order to increase engagement and loyalty, sales leadership has to seriously up their game with ongoing training, coaching, and incentives.
+One study found that 29% of millennials are behaviourally and emotionally invested in their job.
+To increase engagement and loyalty, sales leadership has to seriously up their game with ongoing training, coaching, and incentives.

-The biggest incentive for sticking around is seeing that there’s room to grow.
+The most significant incentive for sticking around is seeing that there’s room to grow.
 When employees are encouraged to take on more responsibilities and climb the ranks, their trust and commitment to the organization grows.

 Yet essential sales technologies, such as Salesforce, ServiceNow, and other CRMs, are often poorly utilized by the sales team.
-Limited usability means your team is missing out on the full benefits of the system.
+Limited usability means your team misses the system’s full benefits.

 Overcoming this usability challenge requires a strategic and robust approach to software onboarding and continual retraining.